Julian Turner MBACP senior accreditation

 BACP accreditation 1996

 More recently I have undertaken training with Babette Rothschild and Alison Miller (separately) on managing the somatic symptoms of abuse and working with extreme dissociative experience as well as attending training on Supervision.
-I am also an author, with three collections of poetry published.
+I am also an author, with four collections of poetry published, the most recent of which is Desolate Market, published by Carcanet.

 I was Director of Off Centre, Hackney Young People's Counselling Service from 1988-1996.
 While there I developed experience with most issues affecting young people, including bereavement, relationship issues, cultural identity, sexual abuse, self harm and more serious mental health problems.
 Between 1996 and 2010 I was Chief Exec at Leeds Mind, where I maintained a small counselling practice.
 Since 2010, I have been working in private practice.